 Every patient and every healthcare provider is in a supply and demand combination requiring resource management and capability management.
 Current healthcare system suffer from vendor lock-in as they are application centered and not process and data centered also due to a lack of decent standards.
 Information about care demands and supply capabilities flows though the system attached to the patient and provided to the appropriete healthcare provider and institution (figure 5).
 One could imagine an encrypted blockchain of medical data (Summarized Electronic Health Record) stored in a distributed database or cloud which maintains a patient's continuously-growing list of health data records.
 The lingua franca of the system could be based on for instance SNOMED-CT, LOINC, DICOM and HL7.
 The clinical data handover at each transition of healthcare station (intra- and extramural) takes care of the ISBAR (Identify, Situation, Background, Assessment and Recommendation) process.
 This way the walls between intramural (departmental) or extramural healthcare disappear as it is no longer the physical organization of healthcare which determines the flow of data, but the demand (based on the position within the healthcare chain or web) of the patient for the appropriate type of healthcare from the cloud of healthcare service providers.
 Online reputation management will have to be part of this system.
 A decent encryption standard such as Rijndael (AES) is also crucial for the system to be safe.
 Blockchain technology is also capable to transform the healthcare system into a patient centered system.
 Blockchain technology could provide a new model for health information exchange (HIE) by making electronic medical records more efficient, disintermediated, and secure.

 Management of healthcare resources should become more dynamic.
 A unified system should be capable to respond in a dynamic way when a patient demands a healthcare service.
+The system should act as a broker or intelligent agent organizing the discovery and deployment of healthcare resources.
 The information flow should be independent of either an intramural or extramural environment.
 The medical demand management system manages the push and pull of intramural and extramural medical resources (dynamic healthcare resource monitoring and management).
-The resources present and available for providing care, should be summoned for service in a dynamic way by a system which is capable to manage the human and non-human resource pool in a healtcare providing entity.
+The resources present and available for providing care, should be summoned for service in a dynamic way by a system which is capable to manage the human and non-human resource pool in a healthcare providing entity.
 A Unified Resource Management (URM) system keeps track of each type of resource and its characteristics and in this way is capable to optimize the response to patients entering the entity even in an unplanned way (about 30 percent of cases on average).
 The activity itself should generate its own data, so no overhead is being created to translate activity into data.
 This should minimize the slow response rates due to the complexity of coordination in for instance emergency rooms.
 Everything and everybody is considered as a resource with its own characterisitcs and is actively assisted in its work planning and execution.
 The process of information gathering and treatment providing develops into a hybrid system consisting of an interaction between physical and digital data extraction and treatment generation.
 Both clinical decision support systems (CDSS) as clinical treatment support systems (CTSS) such as robots and bots interact with patients and (human) healthcare providers, building at transparent and unified system.
 The system will have to be a learning system with the capacity for improving its performance.
 This way the unified healthcare organism intertwining human and non-human resources in a dynamic way could become a reality.

 How do you eat the elephant which is healthcare?
 One bite at a time.
 When you need to do something that is difficult, do it slowly and be careful.
 What and how this digital presentation and Unified Resource Management (URM) operates is part of ongoing development, from an P(E)HR to a complete virtual companion or ExR evolving in a Unified Resource Managed environment.
 The flexibility with which the digital components are capable to interact with its (medical) environment will to a large extent determine the feasibility of such a system.
 In a patient-physician encounter for instance, the patient explains his symptoms which are digitized into his digital companion to be remembered as part of its ExR, and who transmits them also to the digital companion of the physician which tells its real world counterpart what the anamnesis could suggest.
 The physician performs its clinical and technical exams and its digital counterpart acts as its agent in the digital world to manage the interactions with the radiologist and the lab (a stethoscope not only transmits the sound to the physicians ears, but also to his digital companion for assistance - the web of things interconnects to the web of persona).
 The more sophisticated the digital companions become the more they are capable to create added value for the overall system by moving away from the mostly passive digital systems of today towards true physical-digital partnerships.
 The WWW evolves from a web of devices (things) into a hybrid and intertwined part of everyday healthcare reality.